-Your cervical spine, commonly known as the neck, is an extremely robust structure, as evidenced by it having to hold the weight of your head (5-6kgs as an adult) for most of the day.
-That being said, pain is one of the leading causes of disability in adults, with up to 20% experiencing neck issues according to the Royal Australian College of General Practitioners.
+Your cervical spine, commonly known as the neck, is an extremely robust structure, as evidenced by it having to hold the weight of your head (5–6 kg as an adult) for most of the day.
+That being said, pain is one of the leading causes of disability in adults, with up to 20% experiencing neck issues, according to the Royal Australian College of General Practitioners.

-There is a growing problem of neck pain in our community today.
+There is a growing problem with neck pain in our community today.
 Physiotherapists have a range of non-surgical treatments to help ease and resolve your pain.
-Thrive Physio Plus Adelaide are your local Physios in the Unley council area who can help relieve you of your symptoms quickly and get you back on the road to recovery in the shortest timeframe possible.
+The physiotherapy management team at Thrive Physio Plus Adelaide is your local physiotherapist in the Unley Council area.
+Our goal is pain relief.
+We aim help relieve you of your symptoms quickly and get you back on the road to recovery in the shortest timeframe possible.

 What are some of the common causes of neck pain?